leukbaars/EasyBake/README.md

 -in hipoly enter the name of you hipoly object or group

 -select the maps you want to bake out, and bake them to your desired folder!

+-baked textures will automatically update in Blender, so assign them to your lowpoly mesh's material for a quick iterative workflow.